Social Policy & Management Consultants

 In all of our work we are accountable to our clients as well as to our own professional and ethical standards.
-We are also aware that Governments and other funding bodies are increasingly requiring accountability regarding the results that are achieved through the resources they provide.
-We work closely with our clients to assist them to deliver measureable results that demonstrate their ability to perform at a high level and to make the changes that achieve their objectives, and those of the funding body as set out in service agreements.
+We are also aware that Governments and non- Government funding bodies are increasingly requiring accountability regarding the results achieved through the resources they provide.
+We work closely with our clients to assist them to deliver measurable results that demonstrate their ability to perform at a high level, and to make the changes that achieve their objectives, and those of the funding body as set out in service agreements.

 While not always the case, cultural change processes are often initiated by, and follow structural reviews.
 When this is the case, there are often sensitivities as proposed changes are implemented.
 We are experienced change managers

 With skills and qualifications in organisational assessment we offer a range of services to support our clients align their Strategic and Operational Planning and Monitoring with the service standards of relevant industry or sectoral quality assurance (QA) frameworks.
 Regulatory bodies and funders often require alignment with quality standards and we are able to support clients understand their existing capacity within a quality paradigm.